Home

 The most compelling reason for you to provide Consent Orders to a bank is the Stamp Duty exemption.

-• Section 90L (for marriages) and Section 90WA (for de facto relationships): These sections of the Family Law Act 1975 provide that certain “maintenance instruments” (like Consent Orders) are exempt from duty/tax.2
+• Section 90L** (for marriages) and Section 90WA (for de facto relationships):** These sections of the Family Law Act 1975 provide that certain “maintenance instruments” (like Consent Orders) are exempt from duty/tax.
+Section 90WA specifically applies to parties in a de facto relationship, ensuring they are eligible for the same stamp duty exemptions as married couples.

-• The Benefit: In most Australian states, transferring a share of a house from one partner to another normally triggers thousands (or tens of thousands) of dollars in Stamp Duty.3 However, if the transfer is done “pursuant to an order of the court,” you can generally apply for a formal exemption.4
+• The Benefit: In most Australian states, transferring a share of a house from one partner to another normally triggers thousands (or tens of thousands) of dollars in Stamp Duty.
+However, if the transfer is done “pursuant to an order of the court,” you can generally apply for a formal exemption.
+The application for consent orders must be submitted using the appropriate form, and the relevant date for the exemption is the date the court order is made.

 • Bank Requirement: Banks will rarely settle a loan if they see a massive Stamp Duty bill looming that hasn’t been accounted for.
 They want to see the Consent Orders to ensure the transfer will be “stamped” for a nominal fee (usually $0 or a small administrative fee) rather than full duty.